GarySimons/Gary_Simons/README.md

 ### Thanks

-My mentor [Simen Daehlin](https://dehlin.dev/)for all the advice and pointers.
+My mentor [Simen Daehlin](https://dehlin.dev/) for all the advice and pointers.
 And for always pushing me to go further.

 All the **tutors** that helped me along the way on the **Tutor Support**.